Home Music Recording Studio - HOME

 If looking to purchase as 'used', make sure the speaker shell doesn't have any nasty cracks around the handles.
 If possible, test to full output to make sure nothing has blown.

-As of early 2021, these are selling new for around AUD $150 delivered.
-You might get a used pair for $200.
+As of early 2021, these were selling new for around AUD $150 each, delivered.

 GEAR RELATED ARTICLES